-Analysing the expenses and potential profits of your investment property is important before investing.
+Analysing your investment property’s expenses and potential profits is important before investing.
 It is best to be armed with as much information as possible.

-The rental yield of a property will eventually determine the success of your investment and that makes it one of the most important things to understand.
+A property’s rental yield will eventually determine your investment’s success, making it one of the most important things to understand.

-If you make a high rental yield, you have more cash to spend on other investments, contribute towards emergency funds and or savings accounts.
-If you make a low rental yield, then you are likely to have to contribute additional funds to your investment to cover costs.
+If you make a high rental yield, you have more cash to spend on other investments and contribute to emergency funds and savings accounts.
+If you make a low rental yield, you will likely have to contribute additional funds to your investment to cover costs.

-If you have a high rental yield and you would like to pay less interest on your mortgage, consider looking into an offset account when setting up your loan.
+If you have a high rental yield and want to pay less interest on your mortgage, consider looking into an offset account when setting up your loan.